fvince90/QPO-rms-vs-Jet-Inclination/README.md

 1. They are confirmed or strong black hole X-ray binary transient candidates.
 2. Their jet inclination angle has been constrained through modelling of the proper motion of resolved discrete (ballistic) jet ejecta.
-3. Type-C QPOs have been detected during the rising hard state.
+3. Type-C QPOs have been detected during the rising hard state by a hard X-ray timing instrument covering the 2-25 keV band (RXTE or HXMT)

 ## Data provenance